mobi94/WeatherInfo/README.md

 Device coordinates are used for weather forecasting.

 Project structure is divided according to the MVP pattern.
-Retrofit and GSON libraries are used to send and process the REST request.
+RxJava, Retrofit and GSON libraries are used to send and process the REST request.
 Also several unit tests are used to check the correctness of the REST request.

 ## Screenshots